brodieLH/cs1521-tutorials/README.md

     - Ran very under time, slow down explanation or fill in more content (chmod/fseek examples)
     - If assignment out early enough, quick planned overview
     - improve file permissions content

+    Week 9
+    - Timing was good
+    - Execution of examples was not brilliant
+    - Need to find a better balance between week 8 and 9 content to make both run